 In September 2018 StoneSet was appointed installer of roof top stone for a CBD development in Melbourne.
 The existing surface of the roof was waterproofed, however the drainage mean extended periods of pooling, therefore attracting birdlife and algal growth in some areas.

-Why black Stones for Rooftops?
+Why black for this Rooftop?

 - Stone is relatively cheap – especially larger stone